fadli0029/COVID19-Social-Distancing-Order-Simulator/README.md

-# COVID19-Social-Distancing-Order-Simulator
+# COVID19 Social-Distancing-Order Simulator

+The Coronavirus pandemic has made detrimental impacts to everyone in the world.
+It destroys businesses, limits educations to online learning, and in the worst case, it takes away people’s life.
+Besides putting our hopes and faith to scientists and researchers in finding a cure or vaccine to this virus, we can do them and the frontliners a favor by maintaining social distancing, one of the easiest yet neglected way to fight this virus.

+In this project, my team built a system that simulates social distancing practice.
+We coded a program that tells the Buzzer to beep and the LCD screen to print “You’re too close, maintain social distancing!” whenever the Ultrasonic Sensor detects an object within 6 cm (to simulate the 6 feet social distancing order).
+If the object is between 6 cm to 15 cm, the LCD screen will print the message: “You’re good.
+You’re 6 feet away!”.
+Otherwise, the screen won't print any message.

-This project is the final project of my ECE 5 class, Introduction to Electrical and Computer Engineering, at the University of California San Diego.
-In this project, my team made a complete Lab Assignment, in which the final challenge is to make a simulator that simulates the COVID19 Social-Distancing-Order implemented in many countries during the pandemic.
+In line with making this project as a challenge for future students in the ECE 5 class, Introduction to Electrical and Computer Engineering, at the University of California San Diego, we designed it in a way that it requires only easy-to-find and common electronic components as follows:

-For the the codes, videos, images, and documentation of the COVID19 Social-Distancing-Order-Simulator, go to the file "COVID19 Social-Distancing-Order-Simulator".
+Electronics
+1. Arduino MEGA board (1)
+2. Jumper Wires (> = 7)
+3. Ultrasonic Sensor (1)
+4. Piezo Buzzer (1)
+5. I2C LCD Screen (1)
+6. Breadboard (2)

+Software:
+1. Arduino IDE
+2. LiquidCrystal_PCF8574.h

+**Besides the COVID19 Social-Distancing-Order Simulator challenge in this project, there are 4 other challenges which precede it.
+Navigate to the file named Documentation if you would like to try these other challenges.**

+**If, in any case, you were unable to complete this project successfully due to any difficulties, navigate to the file named Documentation, and start from Challenge 1.
+This documentation will walk you through steps by steps.**

-If you want to look at the entire Lab Assignment project which consist of 5 challenges, navigate yourself to Link - ECE 5 FALL20 Final Project (ALL FILES), download the pdf, and click on the link.
-It will take you to a google drive page that contains all the files for the whole Lab Assignment.
+**All solutions for the code in the Documentation is available in the file named Link – ALL FILES.
+Navigate to this file, download this pdf, and click on the link you see on the first page.
+This link will take you to a google drive folder containing all the files for the entire project.
+There is also a presentation video by my team, included in the folder.
+Feel free to watch it!**

+My Team:
+Muhammad Arsani
+Ankeen Arestakesyan (Github Username: Ankeen-A)
+Nada Ali